farcasterxyz/protocol/README.md

 };
 ```

 Short Text Casts can be represented as a series of trees, where each root is a Cast or URI, and each node is a Cast.
-This is a useful property for threading, since there is a determinstic order to how messages should be displayed in the UI during a back and forth conversation.
+This is a useful property for threading, since there is a deterministic order to how messages should be displayed in the UI during a back and forth conversation.
 It is impossible to break such a tree by introducing a cycle because of the requirement that every node must be hashed and signed before a child can reference it.
 If the parent or child attempts to change their `parentUri` after finalization, their hash changes making them a distinct node in the tree.

 <!-- Diagram of a Set of Short Text Casts -->